 On the basis of your proposal, the HHDC consider whether the topic is suitable, whether it is a viable project that is neither too short not too long, and whether you, as a beginning researcher, have demonstrated that you have sufficient grasp of the topic and theory.
 The research proposal is important because it is the foundation of good research practice.
 Wide reading for the proposal and careful planning of the practical aspects of the research are essential to the success of the project, and thinking through each element in the detail required by the HHDC is very helpful in designing a feasible, well-grounded project that will actually answer the questions it sets out to investigate.
 The scope of the research project is the main difference between the various levels of postgraduate study.
-Please consult the Higher Degrees Guide for the criteria for the award of these degrees and ask your supervisor for help if the requirements are not clear to you.
+Please consult the Higher

+Degrees Guide for the criteria for the award of these degrees and ask your supervisor for help if the requirements are not clear to you.

-The timing of submission of your proposal to the HHDC is subject to negotiation with the supervisor.
-Students should normally submit their proposal during their first year of study.
+Master's proposals are usually submitted in the first six months of registration and PhD proposals within the first year of registration.
 If the proposal is not submitted in the first year, this immediately raises a red flag when the Dean reviews your progress at the end of this year, and if the proposal is not yet approved by then, he may require that it be approved during the first half of the second year of study, failing which you will automatically be deregistered.
 Note that sometimes proposals are referred back for changes: if this happens then you may not officially start your research, and this may result in delays.
 For these reasons, it is better to attempt to submit as early as possible, but also to ensure that the proposal is an excellently thought out and polished document when submitted.